discosat/disco_dep/README.md

 ```
 The compilation is done using a CustomTarget.

 The CustomTarget allows us to run `cargo build` just like it is done in the commandline.
 Meson does come with their own wrapper around cargo.
-However does not use `Cargo.toml` and requires manual tracking of files.
+However this does not use `Cargo.toml` and requires manual tracking of files.
 Which seem highly uncessecary.

-> We can pass arguments to `cargo build` by setting up option in meson for inspiration on how this is done look at profile in `meson_options.txt`

 Once it compilation is done, the library file is copied into mesons build directory.

 Then to tell meson that the library exist we create the dependency declaration.
-The way this works is a bit of a hack since it seems like no one is really sure how it is suppose to work.
+The way this is created is a bit of a hack, since it seems like no one is really sure how it is suppose to work.
 The solution used is based on [this comment](https://github.com/mesonbuild/meson/issues/3613#issuecomment-408276296) in the issue tracking the problem.

+csh can now use the dependency declaration to get both the library and any included header files.

+# Creating slash command
+Using `register_slash_command` commands can be registered to be accessed using slash

+## How it works
+Slash stores all its commands in the `slash` ELF section.
+The commands are stored as static variables with pointers to all the relevant information.

+To create the variables in rust we use `#[link_section = "slash"]` and `#[used]` to get it there.
+This ensures that they are put in the correct ELF section and are not optimized away even if they are not referenced.

+However this is not enought.
+If the file that the declaration is located in does not contain something else that is used by csh, then the entire thing is not loaded.

+So to force this we can create a static variable rust and then reference it in our header file.
+This means that when the header file is used so is the static variable and all the slash references.

+# Rust tests
+Test can be made using rusts default test harness.
+The tests can then be run using `ninja test`

+## How it works
+`Cargo test` set as a test in meson.
+Everytime the test is run, the test binary is build and run.

+The test results are displayed using mesons preexisting methods.
+This is done by setting the protocol argument to `rust` which from the docs are not entirely clear that it is an option.